culturefoundry/ssnw-hq/web/modules/contrib/eca/README.md

 ### Installation

+It is easy to get started with ECA:

+- Download the ECA module and a modeller, BPMN.iO is recommended
-It is simple to get started with ECA on any existing Drupal 9+ site: download the code with Composer; download your choice of integrated modeller (see above) with Composer; enable ECA, the sub-modules you want to use, and the modeller.
-No further configuration required.
+- Install ECA, the sub-modules you want to use, and the modeller

+For a Quick Start, see the [Install section in the ECA Guide](https://ecaguide.org/eca/install).

 ### More integrations